kik-waw/donate.kik.waw.pl/content/about-text.en.md

 ### What we do:

-- we provide in-kind assistance to medical services in Ukraine;
+- We send professional equipment used by Ukrainian medical services in field hospitals.
-- We evacuate children from orphanages, including the disabled, from war zones;
+- We carry out and support evacuations of orphanages for children with disabilities from the territory of Ukraine.
-- We provide emergency aid to refugees on both sides of the Polish-Ukrainian border;
-- We look for homes for refugees, we opened a temporary hostel for refugees who are not citizens of Ukraine refugees who are not Ukrainian citizens;
+- We run a hostel for refugees without Ukrainian citizenship who are not included in government support programs.
-- We opened afternoon kindergarten for refugee children;
+- We run afternoon kindergartens for refugee children and provide support for their parents.
-- We help organize spiritual care for our Orthodox neighbors;
-- whenever possible, we try to respond to any requests for help.
+- We look for homes for refugees.
+We support hosts who share their houses.
+- We send humanitarian aid to the territory of Ukraine.
+- We are opening Ukrainian school in Warsaw.
+- We are working on the long-term model for the support of refugees.